DarylHowe/ep-technical-support-challenge/README.md

     If any of the conditions in responose to your first question have been met then we should consider re-prioritising.

 Proposed Solution:
-   A quicker and also effective solution would be to order the bookings by date instead of implementing a filter.
+   A quick and effective solution would be to order the bookings by date instead of implementing a filter.
    1. Sort the bookings from the farthest future date to the most recent past date
         - This is likely the simplest, quickest solution to implment (from development perspective).
         - This solution will make it very easy to see future vs past bookings.